-Performance outcomes Acceptable outcomes Complies Comments For accepted developmen For accepted development subject to requirements and assessable development All flood hazard areas PO1 Development prevents the carriage or dispersal of contaminants or pollutants into the receiving environment.
-AO1 The processing or storage of dangerous goods or hazardous materials is: (a) not undertaken in a flood hazard area identified on the Flood hazard overlay maps (OM-006a-o); or (b) is located above the defined flood level plus 0.3 metre freeboard. n/a Not applicable.
-The proposed development does not involve the processing or storage of dangerous goods or hazardous materials.
+Performance outcomes Complies Comments For accepted developmen For accepted development subject to requirements and assessable development All flood hazard areas PO1 Development prevents the carriage or dispersal of contaminants or pollutants into the receiving environment.
+AO1 The processing or storage of dangerous goods or hazardous materials is: (a) not undertaken in a flood hazard area identified on the Flood hazard overlay maps (OM-006a-o); or (b) is located above the defined flood level plus 0.3 metre freeboard. n/a A narrow band of Potential Flood Hazard Area is present along the eastern bank of the Clohesy River.
+No proposed building envelope area is located within the mapped potential flood hazard.
+The development will comply.
 PO2 Essential community infrastructure is able to function effectively during and immediately after flood events.
-AO2 Design levels for buildings must comply with the flood immunity standards specified in Table 8.2.6.3.B and Table 8.2.6.3.C where within a flood hazard area identified on the Flood hazard overlay maps (OM-006a-o). n/a The application is not proposing to establish essential community infrastructure.
-Extreme flood hazard area
+AO2 Design levels for buildings must comply with the flood immunity standards specified in Table 8.2.6.3.B and Table 8.2.6.3.C where within a flood hazard area identified on the Flood hazard overlay maps (OM-006a-o). n/a See comment for AO1.

-Performance outcomes Acceptable outcomes Complies Comments PO3 Development, where involving a Material change of use within an 'Extreme flood hazard area' on the Flood hazard overlay maps (OM006a-o), is appropriate to the flood hazard risk having regard to the: (a) likelihood and frequency of flooding; (b) flood risk acceptability of development; (c) vulnerability of and safety risk to persons associated with the use; AO3.1 Uses within the following activity groups are not located within an 'Extreme flood hazard area identified' on the Flood hazard overlay maps (OM006a-o): (a) Accommodation activities; (b) Commercial activities; (c) Community activities except where for a Club with a maximum gross floor area of 100m2; (d) Industrial activities; (e) Rural activities, except where for Animal husbandry, Cropping, or Permanent Both proposed lots contain sufficient area outside the mapped flood hazard to accommodate expected future development. (d) associated consequences of flooding in regard to impacts on proposed buildings, structures, and supporting infrastructure; and (e) associated consequences of flooding in respect to undue burden on disaster response recovery capacity and capabilities. plantation.AO3.2Sport and recreation activities are not located within an 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o) except where for:(a) Environment facility; (b) Park; or (c) Outdoor sport and recreation (excluding the provision of ancillary facilities or amenities conducted within a building). n/a Not applicable.
+Performance outcomes Acceptable outcomes Complies Comments Extreme flood hazard area 1 PO3 Development, where involving a Material change of use within an 'Extreme flood hazard area' on the Flood hazard overlay maps (OM006a-o), is appropriate to the flood hazard risk having regard to the: (a) likelihood and frequency of flooding; (b) flood risk acceptability of development; (c) vulnerability of and safety risk to persons associated with the use; AO3.1 Uses within the following activity groups are not located within an 'Extreme flood hazard area identified' on the Flood hazard overlay maps (OM006a-o): (a) Accommodation activities; (b) Commercial activities; (c) Community activities except where for a Club with a maximum gross floor area of 100m2; (d) Industrial activities; (e) Rural activities, except where for Animal husbandry, Cropping, or Permanent plantation. n/a See comment for AO1. (d) associated consequences of flooding in regard to impacts on proposed buildings, structures, and supporting infrastructure; and (e) associated consequences of flooding in respect to undue burden on disaster response recovery capacity and capabilities.
+AO3.2 Sport and recreation activities are not located within an 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o) except where for: (a) Environment facility; (b) Park; or (c) Outdoor sport and recreation (excluding the provision of ancillary facilities or amenities conducted within a building). n/a See comment for AO1.